All japanese green tea tin

 Other types of tea often use stems, flowers, roots, and leaves of other botanicals and plants, creating blends or herbal teas that vary in flavor, aroma, texture, and benefits.

-Generally, most green teas brew a light yellow to pale green color but depending on the variety of the green tea, it can brew a deep emerald green to light brown color.
-However, matcha green tea powder is distinct in color, taste, and texture.
-High-quality matcha brews an opaque bright and vibrant green hue and is known for its rich and bitter umami taste.
+When brewed, most green teas take on a light yellow to pale green color.
+However, depending on the variety, the infusion can range from deep emerald green to light brown.
+Matcha green tea powder, on the other hand, stands out with its distinctive color, taste, and texture.
+High-quality matcha brews into an opaque, vibrant green with a rich, creamy consistency.
+Unlike other green teas, matcha is known for its bold umami flavor, balancing natural sweetness with a hint of bitterness.

 gyokuro health benefit healthy benefits shade grown green tea brewed